 Get Family and Friends Involved

 - Fine yourself.
 Pay a family member or friend if they catch you smoking.
-The amount should be large enough ($5 - $20) to be a deterrent, but not so large as to be ridiculous.
+The amount should be large enough ($5 to $20) to be a deterrent, but not so large as to be ridiculous.
 Save up for something special, or donate the money to charity.

 - If your partner or friend smokes, try persuading him or her to quit.
 At the very least, ask the person not to smoke around you.